 This may be especially true when it comes to men’s mental health.

-There are other signs that might give us a better picture of the state of men’s mental health
+Other signs might give us a better picture of the state of men’s mental health:

 - Three times as many men as women die by suicide